KatieNinkSmith/portfolio-react/README.md

 pink: 6, 99%, 64%, fe5b48
 orange: 35, 90%, 52%, f39816

 Creating a person portfolio: displaying projects, about me/resume, skills and contact.
-Trying to highlight some personal touches.
+Trying to highlight some personal touches. make each piece look like a file folder with animation of opening a file and a pile of papers for each project.

 icons:
 FaDownload, FaHouse, FaBars, FaXmark, FaLink, FaFilePdf,